PREDNISOLONE / PREDNISONE

 (for veterinary information only)

 1 mg, 2.5 mg, 5 mg, 10 mg, 20 mg, & 50 mg

 USES OF THIS MEDICATION

-Despite the body's natural use for glucocorticoids, we rarely use these hormones for their influences on glucose and protein metabolism; we use them because they are also the most broadly anti-inflammatory medications that we have.
+Despite the body's natural use for glucocorticoids, we rarely use these hormones for their influences on glucose and protein metabolism (though sometimes we do).
+Instead, we use them mostly because they are also the most broadly anti-inflammatory medications available.
+On top of that, at higher doses they are not just anti-inflammatory but actually immune-suppressive.
 Their uses fit into several groups:

 Prednisone & prednsolone have activity in the kidney leading to the conservation of salt.
 This creates the classical side effects of prednisone/prednisolone use: excessive thirst and excessive urination.
 If this occurs, another steroid can be selected or the prednisone/prednisolone dose can be dropped.
 The increased salt retention could be a problem for patients with congestive heart failure.

 Prednisone/prednisolone are commonly used for several weeks or even months at a time to get a chronic process under control.
 It is important that the dose be tapered to an every other day (or less) schedule once the condition is controlled.
 The reason for this is that body will perceive these hormones and not produce any of its own.
 In time, the adrenal glands will atrophy so that when the medication is discontinued, the patient will be unable to respond to any stressful situation.
 An actual blood sugar crisis can result By using the medication every other day, this allows the body's own adrenal glands to remain active.